ghik/kubernetes-the-harder-way/docs/00_Introduction.md

 The host (macOS) machine will also require some setup:
 * it will run the virtual network between the VMs and provide internet access
 * it will simulate external mass storage (e.g. a disk array) for Kubernetes, using an NFS-exported directory

-## Guidelines for porting the guide to Linux/x86_64

-Adapting this guide to the x86_64 CPU architecture should be fairly easy and includes:
-* changing the QEMU command from `qemu-system-aarch64` to `qemu-system-x86_64`
-* changing the OVMF (UEFI) binary from `edk2-aarch64-code.fd` to `edk2-x86_64-code.fd`
-* changing the architecture of Ubuntu images from `arm64` to `amd64`
-* changing the architecture of Kubernetes, container runtime & CNI binaries from `arm64` to `amd64`

-Porting the guide to Linux would require some more work:
-* Linux-specific package manager (e.g. `apt`, `yum`) in place of `homebrew`
-* Linux-specific command (e.g. `systemctl`) for restarting services in place of `brew services` and `nfsd`
-* running VMs (using QEMU) with `accel=kvm` instead of `accel=hvf`
-* different network interface for QEMU VMs, in place of `vmnet-shared` - this would likely require some manual network configuration on the host machine (e.g. setting up a bridge, a `tap` device and NAT), but ultimately should be simpler (e.g. no problems with the [ephemeral nature](02_Preparing_Environment_for_a_VM_Cluster.md#restarting-dnsmasq) of bridge interfaces created by `vmnet`)
-* different tool for formatting ISO images, in place of `mkisofs`
-* different location of `dnsmasq` configuration file
-* different command for configuring routing on the host machine
-* minor differences in some commands, e.g. `sed`

-Out of these changes, only the VM network interface setup seems to be potentially not trivial to port.

 Next: [Learning How to Run VMs with QEMU](01_Learning_How_to_Run_VMs_with_QEMU.md)